Cameron Campbell, Recreation Director

-The Recreation Department organizes the recreational programming and manages the recreational facilities for the City of Richmond Heights.
+The Recreation Department organizes the recreational programming and manages the recreational facilities for the City.
 We strive to offer a variety of programming that is meaningful to the residents of our community.
 Residents are encouraged to take an active part in planning and assisting with recreation programming.
-Input is accepted at board meetings, in person, or via mail.
+Input is accepted at board meetings, in person or via mail.

 - Morning Fitness with Cindy takes place Wednesdays and Fridays from 9:30 – 10:30 a.m.
 Class includes: Weights, resistance bands and bar, chair exercises, Zumba and Zumba toning. $3 per class; held at the Kiwanis Lodge.
 Call Cindy at 216-346-8909 for more information about exercise classes.
 No registration is required.

 Richmond Heights Community Park – 27285 Highland Road

 This vibrant park is located in the heart of Richmond Heights next to the local schools.
 It features three ball fields appropriate for softball or baseball, four tennis courts, three Pickleball courts, a club-like swimming pool with attached spray ground, a large outdoor picnic pavilion, gazebo for concerts, and multiple picnic tables and grills.

 Spray Ground - OPEN SUMMER 2022 - DATE TO BE ANNOUNCED

 Kiwanis Lodge – 27285 Highland Road - NEWLY RENOVATED

 Call our Recreation Department for rental information at 216-383-6313